Last updated: May 21st, 2025

 What is our purpose?

-During my stint at Berkeley’s Neuroecon lab, one of the other undergrads asked me this in the sense of “wait what are we supposed to be doing this week?”
+During my stint at Berkeley’s Neuroecon lab, one of the other undergrads asked me “what is our purpose?” in the sense of “wait what are we supposed to be doing this week?”
 At the time, I too had no idea what we were supposed to be doing that week.

 In the broader sense though, I like to adhere to this philosophy: